Abhi-Manyu12/Monty-Hall-simulation/README.md

 # Monty-Hall-simulation
-A simple python codepiece to simulate the
+A simple python codepiece to simulate the working and the prediction behind the probabilty changes and the intuition behind it.